aishwarya30998/ImageGeneration_DALLE_Model/README.md

 # ImageGeneration_DALLE_Model
- This Repo is in generating image based on prompts provided on AZURE OpenAI API which uses DALLE Image generation model
+ This Repo is in generating image based on prompts provided on AZURE OpenAI  Rest API which uses DALL-E Image generation model